When is creating a substitution appropriate? | ScriptaLegal

 What are the situations in which creating a substitution would be appropriate?

-Generally speaking, a Will with substitution is used by the testator in the following situations:
+As a general rule, a will with substitution is used by the testator in the following situations:

-• He/she wishes to ensure a decent standard of living for the surviving spouse until the latter's death, and stipulate that the residue of his/her estate will then be passed on to his/her children or grandchildren, without the requirement that a neutral administrator act jointly with the surviving spouse;
+• He or she wishes to ensure an adequate standard of living for his or her surviving spouse until the time of his or her death, and to stipulate that the residue of his or her estate will then pass to his or her children or grandchildren, without the requirement that a neutral administrator act jointly with the surviving spouse;

 This browser does not support this kind of file.
 Please download the file to view it: Download the file